nagibyro/til/postgres/pg_isready.md

 which works fine but this can be simplified for postgres using the `pg_isready` utility which is a part of the postgres cli utilities for most distros.
 Adding this to my above script increases readability -- making it clearer what the line is doing.

+:rotating_light: Warning: `pg_isready` only checks for TCP connection readiness.
+Important note most of the Docker containers for postgres start, create a new user & database then **restart** so `pg_isready` is not a great tool for handling a case where you need to wait for your DB to ready in say an integration test suite

 ```bash
 function wait_for_db {